-Once thought to be an intrinsic piece (something one is born with), Keilman now explains how a “growing body of research suggests that it's something that can be developed.”
-And herein lies the real intent behind Keilman’s article…that resiliency just might be a developed characteristic.
+Once thought to be an inborn characteristic, Keilman now explains how a “growing body of research suggests that it's something that can be developed.”
+And herein lies the real intent behind Keilman’s article…that resiliency just might be a developed attribute.

 Yet…taking it a step further, I might add that not only is it a developed characteristic, and one that is inherently part of the competitive athletic experience, but it is a positive attribute that comes out of one’s failures and difficulties in sports.
 Or better stated, resiliency is a byproduct of the athletic failures one refuses to accept, and difficulties that one chooses to see as challenges to overcome.

 Whether an athlete misses the last shot in a game, the one that would have brought his team a win, fails to earn the starting role they seek, gets demoted to a lower level, gets cut from the team, doesn’t qualify to state, or the like, ALL come with a choice.